infojunkie/infojunkie/README.md

 <b>I'm currently available for hire as a software consultant</b>.
 I do well with the following:
 - Designing systems, from proof of concepts to production deployments
-- Leading and growing small, remote development teams using simple processes and tools
+- Leading and growing small, remote development teams using simple processes and tools - I care about the developer's experience
 - Deep-diving into conceptual problems and learning to apply the state of the art to produce innovative solutions
 - Analyzing designs and implementations from a software engineering point of view: consistency, maintainability, scalability, etc.
 - Using open source Web technologies on the backend and frontend